How to Choose a Realtor to Sell Your Home

 Then an experienced real estate agent with a reputable track record will get it for you.

-5. Pick the right real estate agent
+5. Pick the right Realtor

-Now it’s time to select your Realtor.
+Now it’s time to select your agent.

 By this point, you’ve: